-In 2013, 54.4% of Brazilian households were registered in the local family health unit, 74.9% of rural households, and 50.6% of urban households (Malta 2016).
-This higher ESF coverage and primary care assistance in rural areas might account for the favorable results of rural residents concerning mortality and cardiovascular diseases and diabetes morbidity differentials, since ESF professionals provide not only health care support, but also health information, enhancing health literacy levels of local communities.
+In 2013, 54.4% of Brazilian households were registered in the local family health unit, which represented 74.9% of rural households, and 50.6% of urban households (Malta 2016).
+This higher ESF coverage and primary care assistance in rural areas might account for the favorable results of rural residents concerning mortality and cardiovascular diseases and diabetes morbidity differentials, since ESF professionals provide not only health care support, but also health information and the promotion of health literacy in local communities.

-Such as in the case of USA, Brazilian rural residents experience higher deprivation in access to services and health facilities and usually report worse health status conditions and are in the worse economic situation than urban residents (Arruda, Maia, and Alves 2018; Camarano 2002; Soares et al. 2016).
-This scenario echos the higher vulnerability condition of rural areas and other territories with lower economic integration (Soares et al. 2016; Viacava et al. 2019).
-The distance of health equipment, lack of resources to pay for transportation, the lack of health professionals, or unavailability of higher complexity health services are barriers to the access of public health systems by the rural population (Viacava et al. 2019).
-This situation is worsened for the elderly, population group with higher demand for such services.
+Despite the efforts of SUS and ESF in reducing health inequalities between rural and urban areas, lifestyles and other characteristics of each of this environments also shape the observed differences life expectancy and health.
+For instance, rural populations observe higher prevalence of specific disabilities, and diseases such as chronic pains, back pains, arthritis, and urban populations are usually more susceptible to diabetes, high blood pressure, heart diseases, and depression (Camarano 2002).
+Moreira et al. (2015) found that back pain, rheumatism, arthritis and high blood pressure were associated with agricultural activities and results from intense physical effort in work.
+Our results confirmed that rural residents are more susceptible to suffer from functional disabilities and and musculoskeletal pain due to the physically demanding labor required in agriculture (Maia and Rodrigues 2010; Moreira et al. 2015).

+The decomposition exercise highlights that health expectancy differences observed between rural and urban populations are not only due to overall mortality difference but also related to differences in age-specific morbidity prevalence.
+The results are aligned to the literature, which shows that cardiovascular diseases and diabetes are urban-related morbidities, whereas physical disabilities and osteoarticular diseases are rural related morbidities which reflect the physically harming work performed in rural areas (Camarano 2002; Moreira et al. 2015).
+Hence, rural residents exhibit a double advantage (in mortality and morbidity) when we compare health expectancy for cardiovascular diseases and diabetes.
+On the other hand, this advantage is restricted to the mortality profile advantage when we decompose differences for osteoarticular diseases and functional disabilities.

 This paper’s results have some limitations.
-As mentioned, the rural population’s lower access to health services reflects in lower diagnostic rates of health indicators such as glycemic level and blood pressure.
+As mentioned, the rural population’s lower access to health services results in lower diagnostic rates of health indicators such as glycemic level and blood pressure.
 Then, prevalence rates for rural groups might be underestimated due to a lack of diagnosis.
-Despite this important detail, the data collected is robust enough, and the results agree with previous studies on rural and urban health and mortality differentials.
-We verified the existence of an urban adult mortality penalty and also in an urban adult morbidity penalty for cardiovascular diseases and diabetes.
-Finally, we verified a rural morbidity penalty related to physical disabilities (to walk, see, and listen) and osteoarticular diseases.
-This penalty contributes to lower health expectancy differences about these two morbidities, but the rural mortality advantage compensates it.
-Therefore, rural residents exhibit higher life expectancies, but a significant share of this life expectancy co-occur with physical and musculoskeletal related morbidities.
+Despite this important detail, the data sources are robust and the results are in tandem with findings of previous studies on rural and urban health and mortality differentials.
+We verified the existence of an urban adult mortality penalty and also an urban adult morbidity penalty for cardiovascular diseases and diabetes.
+Finally, we verified a rural morbidity penalty related to functional disabilities (to walk, see, and listen) and osteoarticular diseases.
+This penalty contributes to lower health expectancy differences related to these two morbidities, but the overall rural mortality advantage produced a compensatory effect.
+Therefore, rural residents exhibit higher life expectancy, but a significant share of this life expectancy co-occur with physical and musculoskeletal related morbidities.

 5. References

 Albuquerque, F.R.P.C.
 (2019).
 Tábuas de Mortalidade segundo a situação do domicílio utilizando-se o Censo Demográfico de 2010.
-Informe de Previdência Social.
-Ministério da Economia.
-Brasília, Brazil.
+Ministério da Economia.: pages.

 Allan, R., Williamson, P., and Kulu, H. (2017).
-Unravelling urban–rural health disparities in England.
+Unravelling urban–rural health disparities in england.
 Population, Space and Place 23(8). doi:10.1002/psp.2073.

 Andreev, E.M., Shkolnikov, V.M., and Begun, A. (2002).
 Algorithm for decomposition of differences between aggregate demographic measures and its application to life expectancies, healthy life expectancies, parity-progression ratios and total fertility rates.
 Demographic Research 7(14):499–522. doi:10.4054/DemRes.2002.7.14.